Kr4zyThomas/Summative-Boss-Rush/README.md

 d) I will use pygame to create a visual life for my characters.
 No additional languages will need to be learned March 31, 2023

-#Work Log
+# Work Log

-April 12, Familiarized myself with pygame, setting up game window, events and creating a game loop
+- April 12 Familiarized myself with pygame, setting up the game window, and events and creating a game loop

-April 14 Started working on Movement for the player and implementing gravity
+- April 14 Started working on Movement for the player and implementing gravity

-April 17 worked further on creating smooth movement
+- April 17 worked further on creating smooth movement

-April 19 Added the screen background and game sprites
+- April 19 Added the screen background and game sprites

-April 21 Tested code as of now
+- April 21 Tested code as of now

-April 26 Worked on designing the title screen
+- April 26 Worked on designing the title screen

-April 28 Fixed any outstanding issues for my game
+- April 28 Fixed any outstanding issues for my game

-May 5 - Incorporated Animation into my code
+- May 5 - Incorporated Animation into my code

-May 10 - Tried to implement an attacking feature
+- May 10 - Tried to implement an attacking feature

-May 15 finalized the video, work log, and reflection paper as well as make my code look appealing
+- May 15 finalized the video, work log, and reflection paper as well as make my code look appealing